Book Character Name Ideas: 90+ Names by Genre

 Caelum Ren

-Latin for "sky" or "heaven," this first name reaches for the cosmos while the minimalist surname reflects a streamlined future where excess has been engineered away.
-Ideal for an AI researcher questioning the boundaries of consciousness
+Latin for "sky" or "heaven," this first name reaches for the cosmos while the minimalist surname suggests a stripped-down future.
+It fits an AI researcher questioning the boundaries of consciousness

 - 5